 I havent used this functionality.

 I’m talking here about the operating system on the watch itself and the apps they support.

-Apple have WatchOS 4, Fitbit have FitOS 2.x and Google has WearOS 2.x.
+Apple have WatchOS 4, Fitbit has FitOS 2.x and Google has WearOS 2.x.
 Polar and Suunto (SPARTAN) have proprietary and closed OS platforms of their own.
-Garmin have a proprietary OS too but part of that is able to run CIQ (ConnectIQ) apps.
+Garmin has a proprietary OS too but part of that is able to run CIQ (ConnectIQ) apps.

-Amazfit have their own, seemingly proprietary, operating system.
+Amazfit has its own, seemingly proprietary, operating system.
 It looks like it is running on top of Android (on the watch).

 Various screens and bits of functionality run as onboard apps and widgets.
 The system menu shows only 3 watch apps: disconnect alert; standup alert; and daily overview.
 However on the SMARTPHONE app, see image to the right, the following are referred to as widgets/apps on the watch; weather, hr, music, alarm, compass, stopwatch, sleep, training, timer – each can be disabled if desired.